Taihuachen-cfair/HierSSL/README.md

 ## Introduction

 We present **HierSSL**, a novel end-to-end **Hierarchical Self-supervised Learning** framework for disease prediction with multi-modal biomedical data.
-This repository provides the official PyTorch implementation of HierSSL, including training scripts, pretrained models, and evaluation utilities.
+This repository provides the official PyTorch implementation of HierSSL, including training scripts, evaluation utilities, and reported model evaluation results.

 In the healthcare domain, multi-modal data collected from diverse sources—such as MRI, CT, blood biomarkers, and clinical reports—offer a comprehensive view of a patient’s physiological and pathological state.
 Effectively leveraging this heterogeneous information is critical for building robust Computer-Aided Diagnosis (CAD) systems.
 While recent Graph Neural Network (GNN)-based methods have achieved notable performance by modeling patient similarities over population graphs, they often suffer from noise interference, low-quality modality contributions, and over-smoothed graph structures due to inappropriate constraints.